OhmGeek/ThanCue/README.md

     chmod +x /path/to/dev.jar
 and simply double click it!

-To use the script to change release id and name, open a terminal in the main repo directory:
+To use the script to change release id and name, open a terminal in the main repo directory.
+Make sure the script is executable:

+    chmod +x cv.sh
+Run the script:

     ./cv.sh MyNewVersionNameNoSpaces VersionIdAsAnInteger
 and check your files updated!